eurostat/eurostatRTool/README.md

 or the package’s documentation, which is available by checking the individual function documentation (`?function_name`) and also via the vignettes, using `utils::browseVignettes("eurostatRTool")`.

-If you have any further questions, please contact us at [ESTAT-EUROINDICATORS@ec.europa.eu](mailto:ESTAT-EUROINDICATORS@ec.europa.eu).
+If you have any further questions, please send them to [ESTAT-EUROINDICATORS@ec.europa.eu](mailto:ESTAT-EUROINDICATORS@ec.europa.eu).